 Tantra is not restricted to the priestly class.
 The tantra school welcomes anybody who is interested in the science, irrespective of class, creed or sex.
 ‘Women can also learn tantra, though none have yet come forward to join the school.
 In fact, women are given prominence in tantra since their performance is more powerful than that of men,’ says Girish.

-Tantra is also practiced in some temples of north India such as Kamakhya temple in Assam, Jagannath temple in Puri and Vishwanath temple in Varanasi.
-Girish says: ‘These are the centres where real tantric rituals are performed once in a year for the purification of the temple and its surroundings.
-But people are scared to learn tantra due to various misconception.’
+Tantra is also practiced in some temples of north India such as Kamakhya temple in Assam, Jagannath temple in Puri, and Vishwanath temple in Varanasi.
+Girish says: ‘These are the centers where real tantric rituals are performed once in a year for the purification of the temple and its surroundings.
+But people are scared to learn tantra due to various misconceptions.’

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -